-All in all, real estate investments have remained high up in investors' favour in 2018.
-Although the yield spreads to alternative investments have passed their peaks, demand for 'concrete gold' has remained robust because of the negative interest rates, particularly among institutional investors.
+All in all, real estate investments have remained very high up in investors' favour in 2017.
+Although the yield spreads to alternative investments have passed their peaks, demand for 'concrete gold' has remained robust due to the negative interest rates, particularly among institutional investors.
 There was simply a lack of alternatives to solve investors' yield problem without excessive risk.
-At present, however, a certain reluctance on the part of investors with regard to medium-term construction projects is noticeable.
-Furthermore, there is some uncertainty about the effects of the interest rate turnaround, which is not expected in Switzerland until autumn 2019.